tdbowman/openAlt_W2021/USER_MANUAL.md

   * Python for Windows includes pip3 but on Ubuntu we need to install it with:
   `sudo apt install python3-pip`
   * Install the first set of needed Python modules:
-  `pip3 install schedule crossrefapi flask virtualenv python-dateutil flask-paginate pytz`
+  `pip3 install schedule crossrefapi flask virtualenv python-dateutil flask-paginate pytz email-validator pandas smtplib ssl EmailMessage MIMEMultipart MIMEApplication MIMEText `
   * Add the [mysql apt repository](https://dev.mysql.com/downloads/repo/apt/) to your sources.
 You can use `dkpg -i` or just use Gnome Software Center to install it by double clicking it.
   * Update and install mysql-community-server:
   `sudo apt update && sudo apt install mysql-community-server`